swiftlang/swift-evolution/proposals/0393-parameter-packs.md

 func overload<each T>(_: repeat each T) {}
 ```

 If the parameters of the scalar overload have the same or refined requirements as the parameter pack overload, the scalar overload is considered a subtype of the parameter pack overload, because the parameters of the scalar overload can be forwarded to the parameter pack overload.
-Generally, if a function call successfully type checks with two different overloads, the subtype is preferred.
-This effectively means that scalar overloads are preferred over parameter pack overloads when the scalar requirements meet the requirements of the parameter pack:
+Currently, if a function call successfully type checks with two different overloads, the subtype is preferred.
+This overload ranking rule generalizes to overloads with parameter packs, which effectively means that scalar overloads are preferred over parameter pack overloads when the scalar requirements meet the requirements of the parameter pack:

 ```swift
 func overload() {}